 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Nebraska.

 Nebraska law states that the “funeral director and embalmer in charge of the funeral” must initiate the completion of the death certificate.
+The attending doctor has 24 hours from the time of death to complete the medical certification section of the death certificate.
+If there was no attending doctor at the time of death, the funeral director and embalmer must refer the case to the county attorney.
 The certificate must be filed with the health department within five business days of the date of death.
 (Nebraska Revised Statutes § 71-605.)

 You may need copies of a death certificate for a number of reasons.
 You might simply want a copy for your personal records or, if you are in charge of wrapping up the deceased person’s affairs, you may require multiple, official copies to carry out your job.
 You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.

 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death.
 If you are the executor of the estate, you should ask for at least ten certified copies.

 If you need to order copies of a death certificate after the time of death has passed, contact the local health department or go to the website of the Nebraska Department of Health & Human Services.
 From the DHHS website, you can download a mail-in order form or find information for ordering death certificates online.